• Alumni Image #1:

 Gregg was also responsible for making sure that the 40-story center support arch of the Dallas Margaret Hunt Hill Bridge was able to be successfully erected and stabilized for subsequent construction of the superstructure.
 This type of extremely complex undertaking is what Gregg thrives on.

-He is currently a member of PTI, ASBI, ASCE, ACI and PCI and is a 4th generation Texan and Houstonian who has lived in Colorado for over 20 years.
+He is currently a member of PTI, ASBI, ASCE, ACI and PCI and is a fourth-generation Texas and Houstonian who has lived in Colorado for over 20 years.